A Novel Approach to Neutrino-Hydrogen Measurements: Selection of -H Interactions

 An important exclusive process available in $\bar \nu_\mu$ CC interactions is the quasi-elastic $\bar \nu_\mu p \to \mu^+ n$ on hydrogen.
 The reconstruction of this topology is more complex because of the presence of a neutron in the final state and a single charged track.
 We performed detailed GEANT4 simulations of the detector to study the reconstruction efficiency of the neutrons.
 The results were independently checked using FLUKA simulations.
-About 25\% of the neutrons produced in $\bar \nu_\mu p \to \mu^+ n$ QE events on H interact inside the STT and can be detected.
-An additional fraction of about 55\% of the neutrons can be detected in the ECAL~\cite{Adinolfi:2002zx} surrounding the tracker, thus allowing a combined reconstruction efficiency around 80\%.
-Conversely, the combined detection efficiency for neutrons originated from the C background events is only about 65\%, since they are typically affected/produced by nuclear effects, resulting, on average, in a smaller kinetic energy.
+About 25\% of the neutrons produced in $\bar \nu_\mu p \to \mu^+ n$ QE events on H interact inside the STT and are detected from the corresponding hits in the straws.
+An additional fraction of about 55\% of the neutrons are detected in the ECAL~\cite{Anelli:2009zza} surrounding the tracker, thus allowing a combined detection efficiency of 80.5\% for H events.
+Conversely, the combined detection efficiency for neutrons originated from the C background events is only about 64.8\%, since they are typically affected by nuclear effects, resulting, on average, in a smaller kinetic energy.
 For events with a single charged track the resolution on the position of the primary vertex is worse than for multi-track events, and is essentially defined by the thickness of a single CH$_2$ (or C) target plane by noting the absence of straw tube hits preceding the presumed target.
-However, events can still be efficiency associated to the correct target material, due to the lightness of the tracking straws and the purity of the target itself.
-The corresponding uncertainty is given by the ratio between the thickness of the straw walls and the thickness of a single CH$_2$ target, resulting in an efficiency $>99\%$.
-From the positions of the primary vertex and that of the neutron interaction within the detector we can reconstruct the neutron line of flight.
+However, events can still be efficiently associated to the correct target material, due to the lightness of the tracking straws and the purity of the target itself.
+The corresponding uncertainty is given by the ratio between the thickness of the straw walls ($< 20$ $\mu m$) and the thickness of a single CH$_2$ target, resulting in an efficiency $>99\%$ (Sec.~\ref{sec:framework}).
+From the position of the first track hit and that of the neutron interaction within the detector we can reconstruct the neutron line of flight.
 Assuming that the target proton is at rest, we calculate the energy of the incoming antineutrino as: